MDverse/mdws/docs/data_model_parquet.md

 dt
 - type: float
 - example: 0.002, 0.001, 0.025
+- comment: Time step in ps.

 nsteps
 - type: int
 - examples: 100000000, 500000
+- comment: Number of steps performed in the simulation.

 temperature
 - type: float
 - example: 300, 210, 298.15
+- comment: Temperature in Klevin.

 thermostat
 - type: string
 - example: Berendsen, V-rescale, no
+- comment: Possible thermostat listed here: https://manual.gromacs.org/current/user-guide/mdp-options.html#mdp-tcoupl If no thermostat is used, the value is "no".

 barostat
 - type: string
 - example: Berendsen, Parrinello-Rahman, no
+- comment: Possible thermostat listed here: https://manual.gromacs.org/current/user-guide/mdp-options.html#mdp-pcoupl If no barostat is used, the value is "no".

 integrator
 - type: string
 - example: md, sd
+- commment: Algorithm used.